-4.0 ROOF AND ALLOTMENT DRAINAGE WORKS
+5.0 ROOF AND ALLOTMENT DRAINAGE WORKS

-4.1 All roof and allotment runoff from the development must be directed to a lawful point of discharge and must not restrict, impair or change the natural flow of runoff water or cause a nuisance to surrounding land or infrastructure.
+- 5.1 All roof and allotment drainage works must be designed and constructed in accordance with the approved plans (refer to condition 2.1), Queensland Urban Drainage Manual, Capricorn Municipal Development Guidelines and sound engineering practice. - 5.2 All roof and allotment runoff from the development must discharged such that it must not restrict, impair or change the natural flow of runoff water or cause a nuisance or worsening to surrounding land or infrastructure.

-5.0 SITE WORKS
+6.0 SITE WORKS

-5.1 Site works must be constructed such that they do not, at any time, in any way restrict, impair or change the natural flow of runoff water, or cause a nuisance or worsening to surrounding land or infrastructure.
+- 6.1 All earthworks must be undertaken in accordance with Australian Standard AS3798 "Guidelines on earthworks for commercial and residential developments". - 6.2 Site works must be constructed such that they do not, at any time, in any way restrict, impair or change the natural flow of runoff water, or cause a nuisance or worsening to surrounding land or infrastructure.

-6.0 BUILDING WORKS
+7.0 BUILDING WORKS

-- 6.1 A Development Permit for Building Works must be obtained for the proposed dwelling structures on the development site. - 6.2 Structures must not be located within the on-site sewerage treatment and disposal area or conflict with the separation distances, in accordance with the Queensland Plumbing and Wastewater Code. - 6.3 Any lighting devices associated with the development, such as sensory lighting, must be positioned on the development site and shielded so as not to cause glare or other nuisance to nearby residents and motorists.
-Night lighting must be designed, constructed and operated in accordance with Australian Standard AS4282 "Control of the obtrusive effects of outdoor lighting".
+7.1 A Development Permit for Building Works assessable under the Building Assessment Provisions must be obtained prior to the commencement of any building works on the site.

+7.2 Structures must not be located within the on-site sewerage treatment and disposal area or conflict with the separation distances, in accordance with the Queensland Plumbing and Wastewater Code.

-7.0 ELECTRICITY
+8.0 ELECTRICITY

-7.1 Electricity services must be provided to the development in accordance with the standards and requirements of the relevant service provider.
+8.1 Electricity services must be provided to the development in accordance with the standards and requirements of the relevant service provider.

-8.0 TELECOMMUNICATIONS
+9.0 TELECOMMUNICATIONS

-8.1 Telecommunications services must be provided to the development in accordance with the standards and requirements of the relevant service provider.
+9.1 Telecommunications services must be provided to the development in accordance with the standards and requirements of the relevant service provider.

-9.0 ASSET MANAGEMENT
+10.0 ASSET MANAGEMENT

-- 9.1 Any alteration necessary to electricity, telephone installations resulting from the development or in connection with the development, must be undertaken and completed at no cost to Council. - 9.2 Any damage to existing stormwater, water supply, sewerage infrastructure or access and roadways that occurs while any works are being carried out in association with this development approval must be repaired at full cost to the developer.
+- 10.1 Any alteration necessary to electricity, telephone, water mains, sewerage mains, and/or public utility installations resulting from the development or in connection with the development, must be undertaken and completed at no cost to Council. - 10.2 Any damage to existing stormwater, water supply, kerb and channel, pathway or roadway (including removal of concrete slurry from public land and Council infrastructure), that occurs while any works are being carried out in association with this development approval must be repaired at full cost to the developer.
+This includes the reinstatement of any existing traffic signs or pavement markings that may have been removed or damaged.